 - Egg Whites - It's best to use fresh eggs rather than carton ones, as they will whip up better.
 Use large eggs and always free-range if you can.
 If you're in the UK, you only need 10 eggs instead of 12 as large eggs are bigger there than in the US.
 I find one of the best ways to separate eggs is to do it when they are still cold, then leave the egg whites to come to room temperature and store the egg yolks away for use in another recipe, like my Custard Cake.

 - Cream of Tartar - Cream of tartar helps to stabilize the egg whites, which is important to get a nice airy angel food cake.
-It's usually easy to find in grocery stores or online, but if you can't find it you can use 1tsp lemon juice instead in a pinch, but the results may not be the same.
+It's usually easy to find in grocery stores or online, but if you can't find it you can use 1tsp lemon juice instead in a pinch.

-- Cake Flour - I like to use cake flour for best results with angel food cake as it offers a much lighter, finer crumb.
-If you can't find it, you can make this recipe with all-purpose flour instead.
+- Cake Flour - I like to use cake flour for the best results with angel food cake as it offers a much lighter, finer crumb.
+If you can't find it, you can make this recipe with all-purpose flour instead, but make sure you sift it well.

 - Vanilla - A touch of vanilla extract or vanilla bean paste never goes amiss in any dessert recipe.